|< Back 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 Next >

 1978The Budd Company unveils its first SPV-2000 self-propelled railcar in Philadelphia, Pennsylvania.

-1981Rock n roller, Bill Haley, dies of natural causes in Harlingen, Texas, at age 56.
+1981Rock n roller, Bill Haley, dies of a brain tumor in Harlingen, Texas, at age 56.
 He was one of the first white performers to play R&B and began working the roots of rock and roll in the early 1950s.
 In 1954, he and the Comets released their most famous song Rock Around The Clock.

 1982George Harrison presents UNICEF with a check for $9 million, 10 years after the fund-raising concert for Bangladesh.
 He is presented with the UNICEF award by Hugh Downes, the chairman of the U.S. committee for UNICEF.
 George makes this statement at a press conference: Its nice to know you can achieve these sort of things.
 Even though the concert was over 10 years ago and the public has probably forgotten about the problems of Bangladesh, the children still probably need help and the money will have significant impact.